arab-meet/4.SLAM-Workshop/A- Localization/kf_template.md

 * **predict** :
   the algorithm will predict where the robot will be after time Δt.
 * **update** :
   the filter compares the "predicted" location with what the sensor measurement says.
 The predicted location and the measured location are combined to give an updated location.
 The Kalman filter will put more weight on either the predicted location or the measured location depending on the uncertainty of each value.

-## Mathematical Overview
+### 3.5. **Mathematical Overview**

 ![kf_over_view.png](images/kf_over_view.png)
 ## 4. **Mathematical Foundations**

 ### **4.1.
 State Representation**